Enhancing Symbolic Regression and Universal Physics-Informed Neural Networks with Dimensional Analysis: Results

-In our experiment, we utilized six distinct algebraic equations to compare the solution time and error for finding both the original and dimensionally reduced equations.
-Each data entry contains the values of the known parameters, which are generated randomly, and the corresponding value of the target expression.
-The charts demonstrate the performance of the AI-Feynman model for each equation before and after dimensional analysis in terms of mean absolute error and overall runtime.
+In our experiment, we utilized 7 distinct algebraic equations to compare the solution time and error for finding both the original and dimensionally reduced equations.
+For each equation, we generate either 10 datapoints (Table~\ref{tab:equation_analysis}) or 100 datapoints (Table~\ref{tab:equation_analysis_100}), all noiseless.
+Each data entry in these tables contains the the target expressions for both the original and nondimensionalized formulation, the PySR-discovered expression, train and test MSE, and PySR equation discovery runtime.
+Figure~\ref{fig:train_test_mse} visualizes Table~\ref{tab:equation_analysis} and demonstrates the performance of the PySR model for each equation before and after dimensional analysis in terms of mean squared error on both the training set and the test set.

-The overall conclusion is that nondimensionalizing the data before running AI Feynman improves the runtime, accuracy and the required minimal number of data points.